Devola, Ohio: Geography

 According to the United States Census Bureau, the CDP has a total area of 5.4 sqmi, of which 5.1 sqmi is land and 0.2 sqmi (4.10%) is water.

 Education

+It is in the Marietta City School District.

 Devola had one school local to the region, Putnam Elementary School.
-The school ceased operation in 2020 due to budget cuts of the Marietta City School District.
-Further education is available in nearby towns, especially Williamstown hosting an array of colleges and schools such as:
+It was one of the smaller schools in the district.
+The school ceased operation in 2020, due to budget cuts of the Marietta City School District.
+Further education is available in nearby towns, including: